14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 This makes it possible for Lark to give personalized advice, and by asking deeper questions about the user.
 The techology to understand peoples writing is still a bit limited.
 Lark will lead the conversation by suggesting answers.
 However, in the future bots will be smarter and and start to understand our natural language.
 They will feel just like a human being helping us out.

-> 25% of people have said "I love you" to a bot
+> 25% of people said "I love you" to [a bot](http://www.nytimes.com/2015/08/04/science/for-sympathetic-ear-more-chinese-turn-to-smartphone-program.html?_r=1)

 ### Even more natural

 Voice assistances such as Microsoft Cortana, Amazon Alexa, Apple Siri and Google Now are also constantly getting better.

-> Expect the lines between physical and digital to blurry
+> Expect the lines between physical and digital to blur

-Its the ability to interact with technology beyond the screen is so exciting at the moment.
-Innovations such sensors to detect changes in our enviroment.
+It's the ability to interact with technology beyond the screen that is so exciting at the moment, using innovations such as sensors to detect changes in our enviroment.

 Here is a fun video by Jared Ficklin demostrating this, using technologies to control the enviroment around him.